Doubladed/Math4Kids/README.md

 To-Do List:
-- Connect Username, Password, Score to Firebase - Done!
-- Host Website on Firebase instead of Locally
-- Design CSS that looks nice when playing on phone
+- Design Figma and CSS that looks nice when playing on phone.